eby/hemlockcreek/general/ipm_academy2014.md

 * limit sprays during bloom
 * check toxicity to bees (LD50)
 * pesticide label change to include info on pollinator and restrictions
+* integrated crop pollination MSU project at projecticp.org

+## Weed Management

+* yield loss
+* pest habitat (mice, etc)
+* >60% of pesticides is herbicides
+* prevention better than treatment
+* one year of seed can be years and years of weeding
+* mechanical weeders - can help but can also mix up seed bank. cultivation can be comparable to burn down herbicides but not pre-emergent
+* seed predation - polyculture (red clover, etc) can help
+* organic herbicides - citric acid, etc. Expensive and not very effective
+* prevention is critical

+## Intro to Pesticides

+* everything is a poison. just dosage
+* classes of insecticides has increased over last 10 years
+* different modes of activity (repel vs lethal vs mating disruption, etc)
+* once you know mode of activity and what it works on you can time the applications correctly to match life cycle
+* data available for rotations to prevent resistance buildup

+## Fungicides

+* early days was copper (downy mildew), etc
+* protectant vs systemic
+* resistance is rare but can happen
+* biocontrol available. parasitic soil fungi
+* specific systemics tend to be less toxic and more effective
+* fungicides can be washed off by rain and many are UV sensitive
+* protectants - sunny / dry. want quick dry
+* systemic - cloudy, moist soil, hydrated plant
+* cdms.net for safety sheets

+## MSU Resources

+* enviroweather.msu.edu
+* extension

+## Invasive Impacts

+* decrease biodiversity, threaten natives. second leading cause of animal population decline
+* 50k invasives
+* 99% of all crops/livestock are intentional introductions
+* during last 60 years introduction as doubled
+* short generation time means often spraying and moving away from IPM

+## round table

+* cover crops great for nematode and other control. stopped spraying for nematode and decreased fertilizer use. oilseed radish
+* saves money
+* scout
+* rotations
+* diversity can make it difficult